Zamiell/stardew-valley/Min-Max_Guide.md

 The reasons for not allowing the restarting of a day are twofold:

-* First, if you allow restarting a day as many times as you want, it removes the execution aspect of the challenge.
-Mistakes are inconsequential: simply restart the day over and over until you execute perfectly.
+* First, if you allow restarting a day as many times as you want, it removes the execution aspect of the game.
+Mistakes become completely inconsequential: simply restart the day over and over until you execute perfectly.
+This trivializes the game.
+* Furthermore, consider that when players are forced to improvise on-the-fly after a mistake is made, it promotes interesting gameplay.
+Players have to quickly think "on their feet", coming up with an alternate plan or an intelligent way to mitigate the mistake.
-* Second, it allows for unfair knowledge.
+* Second, resetting a day allows for unfair knowledge.
 For example, players can check what the Traveling Cart has, and then reset the day if it does not sell anything useful, "regaining" all of the time that it took to walk down there.
-If you allow this, then it follows that you should allow Stardew Predictor, since it is just a shortcut to re-playing the same day a bunch of times and gathering lots of information.
+Or, players could wander through the world and map out where every foraging spawn happened to be for that particular day.
+If resetting a day is allowed, then it follows that for players to correctly min-max, they would be required to play each day multiple times in order to fully "explore" it before attempting their real play-through.
+Most people would probably agree that exploring *every single day* in this fashion would be extremely tedious and probably not in the spirit of what the game is supposed to be.

 While I am sure that there are some arbitrary challenges that are so difficult that they require before-hand knowledge of the various elements of the game, all of the challenges that I know about are completable by skilled players without having to resort to this.

 ### Gold per Energy List (GPE)